dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Minimal Acceptable System.md

 Recall the [[Operating System Constraints|constraints]] there are to create the kernel in the first place.

 Things with ❗ are minimum requirements.

+Unmarked or ➕ are extras/secret sauce/good to haves.

 ## Kernel (running on top of hardware) ❗